mvestola/helsinki-testbed2-android/DEVELOPMENT.md

 * Use very fast animation (0.1 sec).
 * Play/pause button icon when application goes to background, returning from preferences and using the slider.
+* Both English and Finnish languages (change language from the Emulator's "Custom locale")
+* Default settings (remove the app and reset all saved settings)